Quality of Life

 Find out your Strengths

 My clients and I love looking at life through a strengths perspective.
-It’s useful to pay attention to (and use) the strengths that help you every day.
+It’s useful to pay attention to the strengths that help you every day.

-A strengths focus is so much more effective at kicking us into action (kids and adults) than beating ourselves up.
-(We all do that.)
+Our strengths are so much more effective at kicking us into action than beating ourselves up.
+Despite what your brain tells you, being mean to yourself is rarely motivating.

 Same thing goes for strengths-focused self-talk.
-It doesn’t feel natural at first, especially if you’re used to looking at life through dark glasses.
+It doesn’t feel natural at first, especially if you’re used to looking at life through weakness-focused glasses.

-But working on answering yourself back with a friendly, helpful voice gets easier with practice too.
+Working on answering yourself back with a friendly, helpful, strengths-based voice gets easier with understanding and practice.

-Understanding your strengths can help you make new goals, have more energy and procrastinate less.
+Understanding your strengths can help you focus on your goals, use your energy efficiently, get along with others better and procrastinate less.

 It’s a great free tool for ranking your character strengths.
 You’ll be taken to a registration page to fill in a little information and then you can complete the VIA Survey.